Verity Notary

 Step 3: Execute Request via Verity Prover

+The Verity Prover functions as a proxy.
 It facilitates the desired HTTP request while generating a TLS attestation to cryptographically prove the correctness and authenticity of the data source.
+Under the hood, the process is assisted by the network and follows a protocol to guarantee integrity.
+In a second terminal window, execute the request to the Verity Prover, including therequest_id

 as the value for the T-REQUEST-ID